Dizaro13/BellaBeat_Case_Study/Case_Study.md

 ## Analyze

 I wanted to see how the average user used their time throughout an average day.
-I took the mean from each activity time metric inlcuding the amount of sleep from each recorded data row to create a new data frame table.
+I took the mean from each activity time metric including the amount of sleep from each recorded data row to create a new data frame table.
 Used the new table to create a column graph to showcase the differences between the different activity types.